 Add the Back Rest Supports: Use your Kreg Jigs®set for 3/4” stock and your 1 1/4” pocket hole screws and glue to attach your supports to the back rest.
 They will attach in a vertical position to the back rest and should be spaced 11 1/4” apart (yellow bars) to adequately allow for the back rest stand in the next step.
 The lower support (blue), will simply attach in the center of the lowest board to provide extra support for the back rest.

 Construct the Back Rest Stand: Use your Kreg Jigs® set for 1 1/2” stock and your 2 1/2” pocket hole screws and glue to construct the stand.
 It will be something of a T Shape, only with 2 legs and a bottom, so not really a T Shape at all, but you get the point.
 Once you have fastened the stand together, attach it to the Back Rest using standard butt hinges as shown (it’s shown in an attached position, but please note that other than with the hinges, it doesn’t attach to the back rest itself, it needs to be able to move and rotate) .

-Add the Wheel Axle: This is really simple and you will quite simply use a drill bit to create a hole in the back lets at about 1 1/2” from the bottom of the leg and centered at the location.
-The hole needs to be just slightly bigger in diameter than the dowel you are using for your axel.
-So if you choose a 3/4” dowel rod, then a hole at 7/8” or so should be perfect.
-If you want to use a 3/4” hole saw or spade bit, and simply give it a wiggle while you drill to make that opening a tad larger, that will work also, though not as technical sounding, I realize! ha!
+Add the Axle: This is really simple and you will use a drill bit to create a hole in the back legs at the distance that equals the same distance as the bottom of your wheel to the axle hole (don’t forget the back wheels sit higher and don’t rest fully on the ground – factor this in!).
+The hole needs to be just slightly bigger in diameter than the axle you are using so a 3/4” bit should be perfect.
+You will need to cut your axle rod down to size.
 Do not glue the rod, simply insert and move the the next step.